rotto32/checkpoint-answers/README.md

 ---
 ## React
 ### React 1
-Which is the following is true of React component's state?
+Which of the following is true of React component's state?

 #### Answer
 Component state should only be changed using the ```setState``` method.